Sakurax64/EDDirectoryToolkit/README.md

 The program will display a menu of options that you can choose from.
 If you can't run the program, try allowing it in your antivirus.

+.NET 7 or above is required for this tool to run.

 ## Usage
 EDDT provides the following options: